 So, for this week’s blog, we are tackling the question – how should you clean your acrylic nail brushes?
 Read on to find out more…

-How to clean acrylic nail brushes
+What is the best way to clean acrylic nail brushes?

 Overall, the best way to clean acrylic nail brushes is with the monomer you have used on the nail extension.
 Acetone nail remover is also sometimes used where all else fails, but a regular wipe with monomer after use is the best start to keeping brushes hygienic.